DataDog/documentation/content/en/account_management/guide/usage-attribution-migration.md

 * `invocations_usage`
 * `invocations_percentage`

-In order to migrate to the v2 API, look for serverless monitoring usage under the updated field names.
+To migrate to the v2 API, look for serverless monitoring usage under the updated field names.
 These usage types are functionally equivalent; the only difference is the new field name.

 ## Further Reading